lokesh-kumaravel/AgroConnect/README.md

 6. **👤 Profile Maintenance**
    Manage your personal profile, view order history, and update details with ease.

+7. **🔒 Google OAuth Login**
+   Securely log in to your account using Google OAuth, providing a seamless authentication experience.

 ## 🛠️ Getting Started